cybertraining-dsc/fa20-523-327/project/project.md

 Other insights discovered are the average ratio between likes to dislikes for a trending Youtube video is 20:1.
 This means for every dislike there are twenty likes.
 A ratio this skewed is important to consider for a popular video because it is hard to reach this ratio.
 Additionally, the average views for a trending video is about 2.3 million views while the average number of comments for a video is 8.4 thousand.
 A combination of weights of these three statistics can contribute if a video will reach the trending section.

-To discover if these insights hold truth a comparison of a random video will be shown.
+To discover if these insights hold truth a comparison of a random video will be selected.

 ![Figure 11](https://github.com/cybertraining-dsc/fa20-523-327/raw/main/project/images/figure11.png)

 **Figure 11:** Randomly Selected Video

-The amount of views the video has does not surpass two million but the ratio of likes and dislikes holds at 32:1.
+The amount of views the video has does not surpass two million mark but the ratio of likes and dislikes holds at 32:1.
 The category for the video is music and the amount of comments is far below the average threshold at 1690.
+Although this video is not reaching certain criteria the ratio of likes to dislikes seems to outweigh the other averages.

 ## 7. Benchmarks